TOPIC: A Parallel Association Paradigm for Multi-Object Tracking under Complex Motions and Diverse Scenes: Introduction

 \section{Introduction}

-Multi-object tracking (MOT) is a vital subfield in computer vision, which covers numerous applications, such as robot navigation~\cite{xiang2015learning}, intelligent monitor~\cite{gomez2021smartmot}, and human-computer interaction~\cite{candamo2009understanding}.
+\IEEEPARstart{M}{ulti}-object tracking (MOT) is a vital subfield in computer vision, which covers numerous applications, such as robot navigation~\cite{xiang2015learning}, intelligent monitor~\cite{gomez2021smartmot}, and human-computer interaction~\cite{candamo2009understanding}.
 In MOT, the task involves detecting the locations of objects of interest and associating their identities across frames in a given video~\cite{luo2021multiple}.
 Dataset construction and algorithm optimization are two crucial aspects that empower trackers to cope with complex and diverse scenes.